General

 How are diverse opinions explored and encouraged throughout the conference?

-During the opening, Friday night sermon at the L'Taken seminar, the L'Taken team emphasizes the importance of respecting and exploring diverse viewpoints, reminding students that while the Reform Movement has taken a particular stance on each of the issues that we explore, our tradition values debates and discussion around issues.
-We encourage students to picture a page of Talmud, where both the majority opinion and the minority opinion are preserved and respected.
+We emphasize the importance of respecting and exploring diverse viewpoints, reminding students that while the Reform Movement has taken a particular stance on particular issues, our tradition values debates and discussion.
 The value of considering multiple perspectives on a particular policy issue is reiterated in different ways throughout our programming.

 Are L'Taken participants required to advocate the positions of the Reform Movement?

-No student will ever be asked to advocate a position with which he or she disagrees.
-Each student speaks on only one topic during the group's visit to Capitol Hill.
-Since they are on Capitol Hill representing our Movement, we do ask that students select an issue with which they agree with the position of the Reform Movement.
-We work closely with individual students to explore the issues and answer their questions to ensure they are comfortable with and knowledgeable about the issue.
-Throughout the weekend, a broad range of issues are addressed -- including those affecting the U.S. (e.g. homelessness), the world (e.g. the climate crisis), and Israel (e.g. the peace process).
-Students are almost always able to identify an issue that they are excited to speak about.
+While no student will ever be asked to advocate for a position they disagree with, we do ask that they select an issue on which they agree with the position of the Reform Movement, as they are representing the Movement in this capacity.
+We work closely with students to explore the issues and answer their questions to ensure they are comfortable with and knowledgeable about the issue.

 Information for First-Time Groups